dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 support roaming.

-The interface between the PCF and SMF allows the PCF to have dynamic control over policy and charging desicions at SMF.
+The interface between the PCF and SMF allows the PCF to have dynamic control over policy and charging decisions at SMF.
 More specifically, the interface

 - Enables the SMF to establish PDU session,
 - Allows policy and charging control decisions to be requested from the SMF to